cylixlee/loxcc/README.md

 1. My implementation [rlox](https://github.com/cylixlee/rlox) is not as **fast** as [clox](https://github.com/munificent/craftinginterpreters/tree/master/c)
 2. An **AOT** language (with or without additional runtime), instead of JIT/Interpreted language, is what I've been seeking for.

 Thus, the LoxCC project is spawned.
-Similar to *older version of* [Go](https://go.dev/), there will be a C implementation of Lox Runtime (aka LRT), which is compiled together with Lox programs.
+Similar to *older version of* [Go](https://go.dev/), there will be a C implementation of Lox C Runtime, which is compiled together with Lox programs.

 ## Architecture

-For now, the LoxCC is directly targeting C. The compiler direcly generates corresponding C code, copies the LRT to the output directory, and (optionally) calls the system C compiler.
+For now, the LoxCC is directly targeting C. The compiler direcly generates corresponding C code, copies the LOXCRT to the output directory, and (optionally) calls the system C compiler.
 > For more compiler behavior, see [build configs](#build-configs).

 ```mermaid